grafana/writers-toolkit/docs/sources/write/style-guide/style-conventions/index.md

 <!-- vale Grafana.GoogleWill = NO -->
 <!-- This sentence is demonstrating an exception where this rule doesn't apply. -->

-However, similar to [Google's style guide](https://developers.google.com/style/tense), it's OK to use future tense (will) when writing [tutorials](https://grafana.com/docs/writers-toolkit/structure/topic-types/tutorial/) or to make it clear that an action that will occur in the future.
+However, similar to [Google's style guide](https://developers.google.com/style/tense), you can use future tense (will) when writing [tutorials](https://grafana.com/docs/writers-toolkit/structure/topic-types/tutorial/) or to make it clear that an action that will occur in the future.

 <!-- vale Grafana.GoogleWill = YES -->
 <!-- vale Grafana.GoogleWill = NO -->